tmesaglio/Lepas-Marine-Forensic-Tool/README.md

 # Lepas-Marine-Forensic-Tool

-This repository contains code for Mesaglio et al. (in preparation).
+This repository contains code for Mesaglio et al. (in review).

 The code covers ordination analysis, AIC model selection (including AICc), and linear regressions.